 “People think about history differently, and they have their own unique, preconceived notions about the past that aren’t always accurate, or even true,” said Arnett.
 “I hope to offer some suggestions as to why these differences exist, and how professionals can better act as mediators between diverse public understanding and academic reality.”

 Sunderland’s project focuses on the risk factors of anterior cruciate ligament tears and risk factors including, gender, sport played, location and field conditions.

-“The Honors Program has given me the opportunity to complete research projects beyond what we are offered in our other classes,” said Sunderland.
+“The Honors Program has given me the opportunity to complete research projects beyond what we are offered in our other classes,” said Sunderland prior to the conference.
 “I will have the opportunity to present in front of a large audience, and I am excited for this as it will push me outside of my comfort zone.”

 Tipton will present on tutoring techniques of peer tutors that are currently being utilized in order to establish a standard for best practices.

 Excited about the opportunity to present, Tipton said, “The Honors Program has provided me with both a sense of community and a sense of direction, which I believe directly contributed to me remaining in college even when that seemed improbable.”

 Meagan Stark, director of the Honors Program, said everyone involved is incredibly proud of the quality of scholarly work our honors students are capable of producing.

 “Their invitation to present research at SRHC indicates that our honors students are academically competitive inside and outside the institution,” she said.

 The theme of this year’s conference was “Diving into Diversity: Opportunities and Obligations in Honors Education.”

 According to Stark, Tusculum’s focus on civic engagement places the school’s honors students in an exceptional position to speak to the obligations honors students have as informed citizens and engaged leaders.
 “All of their projects demonstrate a desire to expand our understanding of the world for the betterment of all.”